Skip to main content

 • Duration of the call

-Users can click the View icon to open a detailed log entry, which shows both the request data sent and the response data received.
-This provides actionable context for troubleshooting issues.
+Click the View icon to open the full log entry and see both the request data sent and the system's response, giving you actionable context for troubleshooting.

 Workflow Action - Send A Message